cmpunches/splinterIRC/README.md

 ## Event Handling

 See 'src/libsplinterIRC/handlers/handlers.cpp'.
-You'll be able to have splinter respond to any IRC events that an RFC-compliant server can send.
+You are able to have splinter respond to any IRC events that an RFC-compliant server can send.

 ## Future Features